Meet Lior (they/any)

 My Spiritual Formation

-I see my spirituality as a living, decolonial, animist practice—one that honors Spirit in all things, centers relationality, and seeks to heal the inherited wounds of white supremacy, colonialism, and patriarchy within my own lineage and body.
+I relate to my spirituality as a living, decolonizing, animist practice: a way of being that honors Spirit in all things, centers relationship, and works to heal the inherited wounds of white supremacy, colonialism, and patriarchy within my own lineage and body.

 Before devoting myself to this calling, my work was rooted in ecology, agroforestry, public health, and humanitarian aid.
-In 2021, a sudden health collapse stripped me of my career and physical capacity, initiating me into profound stillness.
-That rupture opened the doorway to creativity, spiritual connection, and a commitment to serving the Earth in a deeper way.
+In 2021, I experienced a sudden health collapse and an initiation into disability, chronic illness, and stillness.
+That rupture was the portal I entered to a life of creativity, spiritual connection, and a commitment to serving the Earth in a deeper way.

 Since then, I have completed the following spiritual trainings: a year-long program in energetic ecology and ancestral reconnection with Marika Clymer; mentorship in psychic development, evidential mediumship, and trance with Sheryl Wagner; additional study in conscious channeling; and a deep two-year formation in interspiritual and interfaith ministry through One Spirit.
 I consider my own journey with chronic illness as well as my journey of caregiving for my elderly parent part of my formation as well.